john-james-ai/BreastCancerDetection/jbook/content/00_data/00_intro.md

 - **Mammographic Images**: Full mammography, mammogram and cropped images {numref}`cbis_ddsm_images` ,
 - **Case Data**: Calcification and mass case data {numref}`cbis_ddsm_cases`
 - **Series Data**: Series, study and subject identifiers and image file locations.
-- **DICOM Metadata**: Image modality information in DICOM imaging format.
+- **DICOM Metadata**: Image and modality information in DICOM imaging format.

 Next, we summarize the dataset statistics and review the data elements in each dataset.